brandonbozek/brandonbozek.github.io/_posts/2018-6-16-honey-part2.md

   The plot above shows that a handful of the same states are far outpacing the rest of the country in terms of production.
-There are several states that are not included in the dataset, eg. Alaska, because those states do not disclose data for individual operations.
+There are several states that are not included in the dataset, like Alaska, because those states do not disclose data for individual operations.
 The honey production of these states is lumped together in the annual Department Of Agriculture’s National Agricultural Statistics Service Annual Honey Report, but the total is small and can be safely ignored for this analysis as it will not impact any of the final conclusions.
 One other thing to
-note: several states only produce honey for a portion of the full time period, like Oklahoma from 199-2003.
+note: several states only produce honey for a portion of the time, such as Oklahoma which only produced honey from 1998-2003.
 I'll explore this further, later on in this post.

 In order to more easily examine the relative production of honey by each state and identify the largest producers, I made two interactive bar plots using the plotly